DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 ### `submit` {Promise}

-This will initiate the transmission of the cXML message to the supplier, at the specified URL.
+Initiates the transmission of the PunchOutSetupRequest message to the supplier, at the specified URL.

 ##### Parameters